shayes20/Tutorial/tutorial.md

         ]
 ```

-While it is useful to create such objects, being able to hard code them in, is rather useless and impractical.
-In this example we are using an object to store a list of tasks, so we need to be able to add tasks to this list and remove them as well.

-To add a task, create a new array of key value pairs and then add it to the tasks object using the push() function.
+While it is useful to create such objects, like this it is rather useless and impractical to hardcode values in because they contents of the array will change over time and need to be modified.
+In this example an array is being used to store objects where each object is a task within a larger list.
+However, items need to be added and removed from the list as well.
+To add a task, create a new object of key value pairs and then add it to the tasks object using the push() function.
+This adds the new task to the last position in the array.

 ```javascript
     let taskToAdd = {text: "Pick up dry cleaning",